Licence: Blasters Licence

 Duration: 3 years

-The Work Health and Safety Regulations 2012 (SA) prescribe for the licensing of blasters in mining operations.
+The Explosives Regulations 2011 prescribe for the licensing of blasters in mining operations.

 Applicants are required to complete and submit the Application for a Blasters Licence form for all applications or variations to current licences.

-A person is not entitled to be granted a blasters licence unless the person:
+A natural person is not entitled to be granted a blasters licence unless the person:

 (a) has attained the age of 18 years; and

-(b) has qualifications and experience considered appropriate by the Director.
+(b) has qualifications and experience considered appropriate by the Chief Inspector.

 A body corporate is not entitled to apply for (or to be issued) a blasters licence.